moebiussurfing/ofxSurfingSmooth/README.md

 </details>

 ### TODO
++ Simplify API getters.
 + Add more types: 2D/3D vectors and colors.
 Using templates [?] ...
   [ _**ANY HELP/PULL ON THIS IS REALLY APPRECIATED!**_ ]
-+ Add "real" nested sub-groups tree levels.
++ Add "real" nested sub-groups with tree levels.
 Now the params are recreated on one depth level only.
 This could help when duplicated names or to indent sub-groups on a GUI too.
-+ Add independent thresholds/onSet for each parameter/channel.
-Make it functional.
-Add callbacks...
++ Add independent thresholds/onSet for each parameter/channel and make it functional.
+Add callbacks to trig other events...
 + Add a global param to calibrate max history/speed.
-+ Simplify API getters.

 #### ALTERNATIVE
 There's another more powerful but complex filtering add-on that you can check too: